Arik Marshall: Red Hot Chili Peppers

-Post-Red Hot Chili Peppers musical career

-After his departure from the Red Hot Chili Peppers, Marshall joined Macy Gray's band, playing guitar on her releases: On How Life Is (1999), The Id (2001) and The Trouble With Being Myself (2003).
-As a member of Gray's band, Marshall toured extensively, internationally and in the United States.
-In 2010, he performed with her at a benefit concert for Haiti.

-Marshall contributed to three Weapon of Choice releases: Highperspice (1996), Illoominutty (2002) and Color Me Funky (2004), and appeared on the recordings of Moloko and Poe.
-He co-wrote a song which was recorded by Rod Stewart in 2003.
-Other artists he has recorded or performed with include: Chaka Khan, The Prodigy, George Clinton and Parliament Funkadelic, Ice Cube, Björk, Jodeci, Lisa Marie Presley, Soundgarden, Pearl Jam, the Circle Jerks and Carlos Santana.

-Marshall continued to perform on his own and to work on solo projects, independently producing and releasing four albums: Memories of Amnesia (2001), Fantaseality (2003), Pleasures of the Funky (2005) and Heaven's Ghetto (2009).

-He self-published a book of poetry in 2008, titled B.A.D.
-Words: the alphabet music of Ah'Reek Marshall.
-In 2011, he released a children's book, Bumble-Bee Yourself, a collaboration with illustrator Mimi Kang.

-In 2011 Arik released a music video for "True To The Almighty" a single from his Memories of Amnesia cd.
-He is currently working on a music video for "Heaven's Ghetto" single, When the Sound Starts Moving.

 Film and television appearances

 Marshall appeared on Saturday Night Live and The Rosie O'Donnell Show with Macy Gray.
 He performed at the 1992 MTV Video Music Awards and the 1993 Grammy Awards shows with the Red Hot Chili Peppers.

-He appeared on the Simpsons episode "Krusty Gets Kancelled" as part of the Red Hot Chili Peppers' cameo appearance.
+He appeared on The Simpsons episode "Krusty Gets Kancelled" as part of the Red Hot Chili Peppers' cameo appearance.

 He appeared in 2002's Spider-Man movie in a cameo appearance with Macy Gray.

 He acted in and wrote the soundtrack to an Academy Award-winning USC student film, Peace & Quiet.
 In an interview in 2007, Marshall said of the film, "I played a mulatto punk-rocker who destroys this old guys suburban home...right in front of him!
 I wore a Mohawk and a Funkadelic t-shirt..."

 Marshall appeared as the guitarist in the wedding scene of the 2009 movie The Hangover.